objectsyndicate/ioTank-101/README.md

 # What does it do?

-It uses affordable, off the shelf, sensors and hardware to monitor light quality for indoor agriculture in a handheld and bluetooth package.
+It uses affordable, off the shelf, sensors and hardware to monitor light quality and other metrics for indoor agriculture in a handheld and bluetooth package.

 It does this by detecting particular wavelenghts of light, as well as soil humidity and temperature.